linguistician/Normalize.jl/README.md

 ### Module

-If you want only the module, follow the download options through Code or Git above, or add the package in the Julia REPL.
+If you want only the module, follow the download options through Code or Git above, or add the package in Julia.
 It is recommended to create a project environment beforehand.

 ```
 julia> import Pkg; Pkg.activate("projectname")